 Why It's So Hard To Turn The Lights Back On In Puerto Rico

 Nearly a month after Hurricane Maria swept through Puerto Rico, almost 80 percent of the territory is still without power.
-While nobody expected a quick restoration of Puerto Rico's badly outdated power grid, officials have estimated it could take at least six months.
+While nobody expected a quick restoration of Puerto Rico's badly outdated power grid, officials have estimated that it could take at least six months.

-Puerto Rico's slow restoration is in stark contrast to Florida after Hurricane Irma hit:
+Puerto Rico's slow restoration is in stark contrast to Florida after Hurricane Irma hit.

 Loading...